rhman-ibrahim/rhman-ibrahim/README.md

 - After graduating from Faculty of Commerce, Alexandria University (Egypt)

-  with a Bachelor's degree in Accounting, I spent a year working as a financial auditor.
+  with a Bachelor's degree in Accounting, I've worked as a financial auditor.

-- My passion for development and automation led me to shift to a career in web development.
+- My passion for development and automation led me to shift to web development.

 - After a long journey with self-studying different languages and tools,